 Identify Bugs and Glitches

-Thorough testing helps uncover bugs and glitches that may not be apparent during development.
-Imagine a user clicking a button that leads to a 404 error page titled “Oops!
+Thorough testing uncovers bugs and glitches that might go unnoticed during development.
+Picture a user clicking a button only to be greeted by a 404 error page titled “Oops!
 We lost the plot.”
-Identifying these problems before the public launch can save time and resources that would be spent fixing them post-launch.
+Spotting these problems before the public launch can save precious time and resources that would otherwise be spent on post-launch fixes.

 Compatibility Across Browsers and Devices

-With users accessing websites from various browsers and devices, it’s essential to test compatibility.
-A site might work perfectly on one browser but malfunction on another.
-You wouldn’t want to be that website on Internet Explorer that feels like it’s stuck in the early 2000s—those days are over!
+With users accessing websites from a variety of browsers and devices, testing compatibility is crucial.
+A site may run smoothly on one browser but misbehave on another.
+You wouldn’t want to be that site on Internet Explorer that feels stuck in the early 2000s—those days are long gone!

 Enhances User Experience